A greedy non-intrusive reduced order model for shallow water equations: Numerical results

-The modal $l^2$-norms of the time derivatives of the projected snapshots for each solution component, as shown in Figure \ref{fig:sd_modal_l2_norm}, highlight the periodic nature of the tide-driven flow.
-The higher frequency of the variations in the $l^2$ norms of the velocity components explain why a larger number of POD modes are required for the reduced basis representation of the velocity components as compared to the depth snapshots, and also why lesser number of depth modes are required in the f-greedy and psr-greedy modal residual computations.
+The modal $l^2$-norms of the time derivatives of the projection coefficients for each solution component, as shown in Figure \ref{fig:sd_modal_l2_norm}, highlight the periodic nature of the tide-driven flow.
+The higher frequency of the variations in the $l^2$ norms of the velocity components might explain why a larger number of POD basis vectors were required for the reduced basis representation of the velocity components as compared to the depth snapshots, and also why lesser number of depth modes were required in the \textit{psr-greedy} modal residual computations.

-Figure \ref{fig:sd_centers_greedy} depicts the distribution of the first $800$ centers selected by the three greedy strategies.
-As expected, the f-greedy centers exhibit a clustering effect around the locations of the local extrema of the interpolated function, the p-greedy centers are much more uniformly distributed, and the psr-greedy approach moderates both these effects producing a less-scattered and less-clustered set of centers, as seen in Figure \ref{fig:sd_centers_psr_800}.
-However, the periodic nature of the flow with relatively lower level of small-scale variations, offers a distinct advantage to the p-greedy selection procedure as shown below.
+Figure \ref{fig:sd_centers_greedy} depicts the distribution of the first $550$ centers selected by the three greedy strategies.
+As expected, the \textit{f-greedy} centers (Figure \ref{fig:sd_centers_f_550}) exhibit a clustering effect around the locations of the local extrema of the $l^2$-norm of the time derivative (see Figure \ref{fig:sd_modal_l2_norm}), the \textit{p-greedy} centers (Figure \ref{fig:sd_centers_p_550}) are much more uniformly distributed, and the \textit{psr-greedy} approach (Figure \ref{fig:sd_centers_psr_550}) moderates both these effects producing a less-scattered and less-clustered set of centers.
+However, the periodic nature of the flow with relatively lower level of small-scale variations, offers a distinct advantage to the \textit{p-greedy} and the uniform selection procedures.